Innmind/Crawler/README.md

 ```

 Here `$resource` is an instance of [`HttpResource`](src/HttpResource.php), with a single attribute available we only used the `ContentTypeParser` but there's [plenty more](src/Parser).

+To build a full crawler you can use the [container definition](container.yml).